 The old MPF is no longer available.
 You can use the new MPF or Ritter’s Medicareful Plan Finder alternative plan searches.

 If a beneficiary doesn’t want to set up a MyMedicare.gov account, can they still use the new MPF?

 Yes.
-However, their information would not be saved.
-Because of this, they would need to manually add their information each time they complete a search.
+However, their information will not be saved.
+Because of this, they will need to manually add their information each time they complete a search.
 Logged-out users can also print a drug list.

 When performing an anonymous search, will the beneficiary need to go through the “learning screens?”